Colorado Employee Ownership Office Resources

 Carta's mission is to create more owners.
 They have products and services to automate and maintain capitalization tables, a fundamental tool for any company with shared equity.
 Check out Carta’s LLC Blueprints, a first-of-its kind free interactive resource to help LLCs understand how to transition employees into employee owners.
 More information on this resource can be viewed in the webinar titled: Unlock the Power of Ownership: Equity Plans Decoded With Carta’s LLC Blueprints.

-CSG has launched a Colorado Employee Stock Ownership Plan (ESOP) Awareness & Education Campaign to enhance ESOP literacy and drive Colorado Employee Ownership Tax Credit awareness among middle market business leaders, key advisors, and notable influencers in Colorado.
+CSG has launched a Colorado Employee Stock Ownership Plan (ESOP) Awareness & Education Campaign to enhance ESOP literacy, drive Colorado Employee Ownership Tax Credit awareness, and share information on ESOP financing with the Cash Collateral Support program.
 Check out this series of free webinars featuring members of the Colorado Employee Ownership Commission.

 Prairie is a leading financial advisory firm specializing in creating and executing ownership transition strategies for middle-market companies nationwide.
 For over 25 years, Prairie has helped hundreds of companies structure, value and sustain their ESOP, with many in Colorado.
 Serving over 300 clients annually in a wide range of industries, their professionals have the expertise and experience to serve ESOP companies throughout their lifecycle.
 Prairie’s mission is to provide every client with independent advice and highly personalized service that helps them meet their objectives and maximize shareholder value.
 Prairie offers a free Resource & Insights page where you can learn more about employee ownership through webinars, articles, and a video.